| Q |

 marriage certificate? |

-only to the applicant or immediate family members.
-You may apply
+applicant or immediate family members.
+You may apply in person

-in person or by writing to our office.
-Proof of identity is
+or by writing to our office.
+Proof of identity is required when

-required when applying in person.
+applying in person.
 Fax requests are not accepted.
+The cost is

 |